cbhuber17/WeatherJournalApp1/readme.md

 An American zip code can also be entered (leave city blank), but note if a city is provided, it will take precedence.

 The page will dynamically return the current weather for the city (or zip) and add the journal entry next to the weather.

+## URL

+The web app is hosted on heroku here: https://weather-journal-app-cbhuber.herokuapp.com/